marioguerriero/obi/README.md

 `master/platforms` folder.
 In this code you should provide your own struct extending `model.ClusterBase` and implementing `model.ClusterBaseInterface`.

-As a refence, you can have a look at the existing Dataproc implementation available in `master/platforms/dataproc.go`.
+As a reference, you can have a look at the existing Dataproc implementation available in `master/platforms/dataproc.go`.